India's next weapon against climate change? The heat-tolerant dwarf cow

 According to the 2012 Kerala livestock census, not a single case of severe mastitis has been reported among dwarf cows.

-Still, many commercial cattle farmers are sceptical about the benefits of downsizing to dwarves.
+Still, many commercial cattle farmers are skeptical about the benefits of downsizing to dwarves.
 Of the 2.3 million cattle in Kerala, only 6.5 percent are dwarf varieties, agricultural experts say.

 One issue is cost.
 A dwarf cow costs almost the same as a larger crossbred – about 20,000 rupees ($300).
 But a crossbreed cow, when it is healthy, produces much more milk than its dwarf counterpart, making crossbreeds a popular choice among farmers.